Storing Project Settings in Version Control

 This gives multiple options:

-If you are using TeamCity feature branches, you can define a branch specification in the VCS root used for versioned settings, and TeamCity will run a build in a branch using the settings from this branch.
+If you are using TeamCity feature branches, you can define a branch specification when creating a project from URL (Git only) or in the VCS root used for versioned settings.
+TeamCity will run a build in a branch using the settings from this branch.

 You can start a personal build with changes made in the

 .teamcitydirectory, and these changes will affect the build behavior.

 When running a history build, TeamCity will attempt to use the settings corresponding to the moment of the selected change.
 Otherwise, the current project settings will be used.

 Before starting a build, TeamCity stores configuration for this build in build internal artifacts under the